Author: Greg Gimlick

 If you are using LiPo batteries, which have become the standard in electric flight:

-• Charging: The important thing to remember is to buy a balancing charger.
-This ensures that each cell within the pack matches the others.
-Get one that will do the maximum number of cells you expect to charge at the rated pack capacity.
-A 2,200 mAh pack would be charged at 2.2 amps, a 5,000 mAh pack would be charged at 5 amps, etc.
+• Charging: Buy a balancing charger to ensure each cell in the pack matches the others.
+Get a charger that will handle the maximum number of cells you expect to charge and can charge at the rated pack capacity.
+A 2,200 mAh pack would typically be charged at 2.2 amps; a 5,000 mAh pack at 5 amps.

 I Thought It Was Simple!

-If you want to try an electric airplane or helicopter and learn as you go, call any reputable hobby shop or online vendor and select a system that has already been fine-tuned to work.
+If you want to try an electric airplane or helicopter and learn as you go, call a reputable hobby shop or online vendor and select a system that has been fine-tuned to work.
 There are plenty of glow-powered Plug-N-Play setups and most work well.

-If you have an airplane that is powered by a glow motor, you can convert it to electric power without having to earn a degree.
-Many of the current kits on the market have already been converted by some of the manufacturers.
-You simply need to tell them what it is and get the system they suggest.
-Knowledgeable vendors can easily make recommendations if you give them some basic information about your conversion.
+If you have an airplane that is powered by a glow engine, you can convert it to electric power without having to earn a degree.
+Many current kits on the market have already been converted by some manufacturers.
+Tell the vendor what airplane you have and get the system they suggest.
+Knowledgeable vendors can make recommendations if you give them basic information about your conversion.

 Figuring It Out Yourself

 Most of us eventually want to understand our systems and how to figure out a particular one for a project.
-This is the section where you’ll see how easy it can be.
-The bar graph (Chart 1) is a basic listing of requirements for various types of performance using power loading.
+This section shows how easy it can be.
+The bar graph on the next page (in the original article) is a basic listing of requirements for various types of performance using power loading.

 These guidelines make it easy to select the right motor, battery, and propeller combination for any project.